 If you live in the UK, you will need to keep your house warm during our especially cold winters.
 Most houses have some form of central heating.
 There are different types of boilers which can lead to various kinds of problems.
-Some of these are complex to resolve while others can get fixed easily with a simple solution.
+Some of these are complex to resolve while others can be fixed easily with a simple solution.

-Below are some easy DIY central heating and boiler repairs that you can do yourself, which can save you taking a payday loan online to pay for an engineer to make the repairs.
+Below are some easy DIY central heating and boiler repairs that you can do yourself, which can save you from taking out a payday loan online to pay for an engineer to make the repairs.

 Do it yourself central heating and boiler repairs

 Gas or electric warm air heater not working?